 Video Gaming Addiction (VGA) and other extreme and excessive forms of compulsive technology use are part of Process Addiction Disorders.
-Process Addictions are a behavioral addiction that involve a compulsion to engage in rewarding non-substance-related behavior.
+Process Addictions are a behavioral addiction that involves a compulsion to engage in rewarding non-substance-related behavior.
 Sometimes, these are referred to as a natural reward despite the negative consequences to the person’s physical, mental, social, or financial well-being.

 Young adults who become entangled in Process Addictions often have a strong history of social isolation; due to the “pseudo-connection” they often feel as a gamer in a virtual world.
-As humans, we are hard-wired for social connection, and when deprived of it, are prone to engage in behaviors which essentially medicate this need.
+As humans, we are hard-wired for social connection, and when deprived of it, are prone to engage in behaviors that essentially medicate this need.

 At the Lifeskills South Florida, we use a whole person approach in treating the following in four phases:

-Phase 1 Usually lasting 2 – 3 weeks, is a “digital detox” where the Participant is removed from access to the internet and digital screens and reintroduced to the naturalistic rewards of real-time living.
+Usually lasting 2 – 3 weeks, is a “digital detox” where the Participant is removed from access to the internet and digital screens and reintroduced to the naturalistic rewards of real-time living.
 During this phase an emphasis is placed on re-balancing mind, body, and emotions along with good nutrition, adequate sleep, exercise, and social interaction.

-Phase 2 Engages the Participant in more active social interaction, communication, real-time activities, healthy lifestyle, and education of both the participant and family members on the dynamics of internet and technology addiction.
+Engages the Participant in more active social interaction, communication, real-time activities, healthy lifestyle, and education of both the participant and family members on the dynamics of internet and technology addiction.
 The focus in phase 2 is on: managing stress, social skills, learning to cope with boredom, and how to avoid triggers and urges to go online.

-Phase 4 The final phase of the program consists of discharge planning, structuring aftercare, beginning to resume a more balanced life which might include work, school, social activities, and healthy self-care.
+The final phase of the program consists of discharge planning, structuring aftercare, beginning to resume a more balanced life which might include work, school, social activities, and healthy self-care.

 Video Game Addiction